Marathon Digital (NASDAQ:MARA) Trading Up 3.8%

-MARA has been the topic of several recent research reports.
-B. Riley increased their price objective on Marathon Digital from $87.00 to $92.00 and gave the company a “buy” rating in a research report on Thursday, November 11th.
-DA Davidson started coverage on Marathon Digital in a research note on Thursday, October 14th.
-They issued a “buy” rating and a $65.00 target price for the company.
-Finally, Zacks Investment Research upgraded Marathon Digital from a “hold” rating to a “strong-buy” rating and set a $64.00 target price for the company in a research note on Thursday, November 18th.
-Four analysts have rated the stock with a buy rating and one has given a strong buy rating to the company’s stock.
-Based on data from MarketBeat, Marathon Digital presently has a consensus rating of “Buy” and an average price target of $62.20.
+A number of equities analysts have issued reports on MARA shares.
+Zacks Investment Research upgraded Marathon Digital from a “hold” rating to a “strong-buy” rating and set a $64.00 price target for the company in a research note on Thursday, November 18th.
+B. Riley lifted their price target on Marathon Digital from $87.00 to $92.00 and gave the company a “buy” rating in a research note on Thursday, November 11th.
+Finally, DA Davidson assumed coverage on Marathon Digital in a research note on Thursday, October 14th.
+They issued a “buy” rating and a $65.00 target price on the stock.
+Four analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the company.
+According to MarketBeat, the stock has an average rating of “Buy” and an average price target of $62.20.

 Marathon Digital Company Profile (NASDAQ:MARA)